Living shorelines are the natural and effective way to protect Delaware's shorelines.

 Join the Living Shoreline Conversation

 Sign-up for our email group to ask living shoreline questions, be notified of upcoming trainings, new developments in the field, and more.
-Simply email Brittany.Haywood@delaware.gov with your name, email address, and interest in joining the group.
+To view the group messages and join simply click here.